onecalfman/youtube_trends_stats_de/README.md

 In this repository I collect data about the German YouTube trends.
 My main goal is to understand the algorithm behind the trending page.
 At the moment I collect the trending data every 6 hours.
 Notably the data includes not just the pure trends data, but also the basic stats about the last 50 videos uploaded by the trending videos uploader, since I suspect, an above average video performance is the deciding factor for entering the trends.
+The collected data may expand in the future.

 ### Future Additions
 - In the future I would like to include data about videos which could possibly trend, if I find patterns which allow me some means of prediction.